aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

   // The IP space will be divided over the configured subnets.
   cidr: '10.0.0.0/21',

-  // 'maxAzs' configures the maximum number of availability zones to use
+  // 'maxAzs' configures the maximum number of availability zones to use.
+  // If you want to specify the exact availability zones you want the VPC
+  // to use, use `availabilityZones` instead.
   maxAzs: 3,

   // 'subnetConfiguration' specifies the "subnet groups" to create.